ajinkyal28/SQL-Data-Warehouse-Project/README.md

 ---

-## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.

-## 🌟 About Me

 Hi there!
-I'm **Rushikesh Sanjay Lahane**.
+I'm **Ajinkya Bharat Lahane**.
 I’m an economics student and aspiring data analyst...